Single-table syntax:

 underfilled blocks.
 To reclaim unused index space under these

-circumstances, use OPTIMIZE TABLE
+circumstances, use OPTIMIZE TABLE.

 If you are going to delete many rows from a table, it might be

-faster to use DELETE QUICK
+faster to use DELETE QUICK followed by

-.
+OPTIMIZE TABLE.
 This rebuilds the

 index rather than performing many index block merge operations.